syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

 ### showRoundedCorner `boolean`
 {:#members:showroundedcorner}

-Maskedit input is displayed in rounded corner style when this property is set to true.
+MaskEdit input is displayed in rounded corner style when this property is set to true.

 #### Default Value